saboyagustavo/NPS-API/README.md

 -   [x] Validate if the survey was already answered
 -   [x] Process the user's answered rate
 -   [x] Create controller that calculate NPS
+-   [x] Install Yup validation library
 -   [x] Implement validations
+-   [x] Refactor test enviroment to be able to run in al OSs